gazebosim/docs/ros_installation.md

 * ✔️ - Recommended combination
-* X - Not recommended
+* X - Incompatible / not possible.
 * P - Possible,*but not recommended*.
 These combinations of ROS and Gazebo can be made to work together, but some effort is required.